neurostuff/NiMARE/docs/api.rst

 :mod:`nimare.extract`: Dataset and model fetching
 -----------------------------------------------------
-For more information about fetching data from the internet, see `fetching tools`_.
+For more information about fetching data from the internet, see :ref:`fetching tools`.

 .. automodule:: nimare.extract
    :no-members: